What is Personal Assist?

 How can we help?

-Personal Assist can assist with financial and property matters such as:
+Personal Assist can assist with a range of financial and property matters.

-- Collecting pensions (in NZ and overseas), superannuation, interest, dividends, benefits and other income
+- Collecting pensions (in New Zealand and overseas), superannuation, interest, dividends, benefits and other income.

-- Providing assisting for claiming all benefit entitlements, managing insurance claims
+- Providing assistance for claiming all benefit entitlements, managing insurance claims.

 Maintaining your property